kensnyder/jQuery-Suggester/README.md

 How to Use
 -

-Suggester is compatible with jQuery 1.5+ and has been tested with jQuery 1.9.
-Download the files in [DOWNLOAD.zip](https://github.com/kensnyder/jQuery-Suggester/blob/master/DOWNLOAD.zip?raw=true) and copy them to your scripts directory.
+Suggester is compatible with jQuery 1.5+ and has been unit tested with jQuery 1.9.
+Download the files in [Suggester-1.2.1-Download.zip](https://github.com/kensnyder/jQuery-Suggester/blob/master/Suggester-1.2.1-Download.zip?raw=true) and copy them to your scripts directory.
 Include them in your document's after jQuery is included:

 ```html
 <script src="/js/Suggester.min.js"></script>